- Written by Dr.Mehmet Demircioglu

 What aftercare is different when psoriasis is present?

-Aftercare must be more careful when psoriasis is present because the patient already has a tendency toward irritation, scaling, or itching.
-The goal is to protect the grafts while also preventing the scalp disease from becoming uncontrolled.
+Aftercare needs more precision when psoriasis is present because the patient already has a tendency toward irritation, scaling, or itching.
+The aim is to protect the grafts while also preventing the scalp disease from becoming uncontrolled.

-The patient should not scratch the recipient area, pick scales, apply unapproved oils, or restart strong medicated products too early without guidance.
+After surgery, the recipient area should not be scratched, picked, covered with unapproved oils, or exposed to strong medicated products too early without guidance.
 Even if a product helped psoriasis before surgery, it may not be appropriate on a fresh recipient area.
 Timing matters.

 Redness, bumps, pimples, and itching can be confusing after a transplant.
 In a psoriasis patient, confusion can be even greater because symptoms may overlap.
-That is why I want patients to understand pages such as redness, scabs, and pimples after hair transplant surgery, itching after a hair transplant, and bumps or ridges after a hair transplant before they start interpreting every change emotionally.
+It helps to understand the difference between redness, scabs, and pimples after hair transplant surgery, itching after a hair transplant, and bumps or ridges after a hair transplant before every change becomes an emotional alarm.

-The simplest rule is this.
-Do not experiment.
+Do not experiment with oils, scrubbing, harsh shampoos, or strong medicines on fresh grafts without guidance.
 If the scalp becomes more inflamed, more painful, more scaly, or more itchy than expected, contact the clinic and dermatologist.
 Guessing can create more irritation.

-I also ask patients to avoid comparing their recovery too closely with people who do not have psoriasis.
-A patient with a calm scalp and no skin disease may look different in the first weeks.
+I ask patients to avoid comparing their recovery too closely with people who do not have psoriasis.
+A patient with settled skin and no skin disease may look different in the first weeks.
 That comparison can create unnecessary fear.
 The better comparison is your own trend.
-Is the scalp settling, or is it becoming more angry?
+Is the scalp settling, or is it becoming more inflamed?

-How do I judge whether a clinic is safe for this case?
+How do I judge whether a clinic is careful enough for this case?

-A safe clinic should understand the scalp before saying yes.
+The clinic should understand the scalp before saying yes.
 It should not only request baldness photos and send a graft number.
-I want to know whether psoriasis is active, whether a dermatologist is involved, whether the donor or recipient area is affected, and whether treatment should calm the skin before surgery.
+I check whether psoriasis is active, whether a dermatologist is involved, whether the donor or recipient area is affected, and whether treatment should control the skin before surgery.

 Be careful if a clinic dismisses the condition too quickly.
 “No problem, we do it every day,” may sound comforting, but it is not a medical assessment.
-Be equally careful if the clinic uses fear to sell unnecessary add ons.
-Good care is calm, specific, and honest.
+Be just as careful if the clinic uses fear to sell unnecessary add-ons.
+Good medical judgment is specific, clear, and willing to slow down.

 When comparing clinics, patients often focus on price and graft number.
-With scalp psoriasis, I would pay more attention to the quality of evaluation.
-Choosing a hair transplant clinic in Turkey should include asking how the clinic handles non routine scalp conditions.
+With scalp psoriasis, the quality of evaluation matters more.
+Choosing a hair transplant clinic in Turkey should include asking how the clinic handles non-routine scalp conditions.

 The clinic should also be willing to delay surgery if the scalp is not ready.
 A clinic that cannot say “not today” is not protecting the patient properly.

-I would also be cautious if a clinic promises that psoriasis will not affect anything without seeing the scalp.
+I am also cautious if a clinic promises that psoriasis will not affect anything without seeing the scalp.
 A statement like that may be easy to hear, but it is not specific enough.
-The surgeon should know whether the disease is active, where it is located, and how the patient has responded to treatment before giving confidence.
+The surgeon should know whether the disease is active, where it is located, and how the patient has responded to treatment before giving an opinion.

 Good communication should make the patient feel clearer, not simply excited.
 If the consultation only increases urgency, the patient should slow down.
 Scalp psoriasis is exactly the kind of condition where a rushed yes can become a difficult recovery.